ajitgoel/hugo-blog-theme/content/post/c-how-to-use-dispose-and-finalize/index.md

 			{
 				if (disposing)
 				{
-					// Code to dispose the managed resources held by the class }
+				//Code to dispose the managed resources held by the class }
-				// Code to dispose the un-managed resources held by the class like a database connection instance isDisposed = true;
+				//Code to dispose the un-managed resources held by the class like a database connection instance isDisposed = true;
 				base.Dispose(disposing);
 			}
 		}
-		catch(Exception exception)
+		catch(Exception exception){}
-		{

-		}
 	}
 	//client application should call the Dispose method explicitly to
 	//free any unmanaged resources for which the object may be holding references or